Near Shadeland in Tippecanoe County, Indiana — The American Midwest (Great Lakes)

 In March, 1791, peace efforts exhausted, President George Washington reluctantly ordered Secretary of War Henry Knox to direct a punitive raid against the Wea, using the Kentucky militia.
 Scott’s force mustered near Cincinnati, then marched 160 miles to Ouiatenon in 8 days.
 Upon arrival, they engaged the several villages comprising the Grand Ouiatenon.

 Erected 2004 by Through Donations, Tippecanoe County Historical Association.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 27, 2010, by Al Wolf of Veedersburg, Indiana.
-This page has been viewed 742 times since then and 2 times this year.
+It was originally submitted on August 27, 2010, by Al Wolf of Veedersburg, Indiana.
+This page has been viewed 794 times since then and 17 times this year.
 Photos: 1, 2, 3, 4. submitted on August 27, 2010, by Al Wolf of Veedersburg, Indiana. • Bill Pfingsten was the editor who published this page.